stelar-labs/opis-rs/README.md

 ## Features
 - Representation of integers of any length.
-- Integer bytes are stored in little endian byte order.
+- Integer bits are stored in big endian bit order.
 - There are three groups of functions: conversion, arithmetic & comparison
 - Conversion functions support base 2, 10 & 16.
 - Arithmetic functions are addition, subtration, multiplication, division & remainder.